IBM/microservices-using-apiconnect-and-appconnect/README.md

 On the funds transfer `Design` page:
 - Click on `Base Path` and note the base path.
 - Click on `Paths` and note the path.
-The funds transfer api endpoint url is https://<End point url for API Connect noted earlier>/<Base Path>/<Path>.
+The funds transfer api endpoint url is [End point url for API Connect noted earlier]/[Base Path]/[Path].
+It should look like - https://api.au-syd.apiconnect.appdomain.cloud/.../sb/Z1ZFXl/Fund_Transfer.

  ![Note funds transfer endpoint url](./images/note_fund_transfer_url.gif)